About

 Coordination

 The collection of private logbook notes and bookmarks on this website – “thoughts in progress” – are being picked up during conferences, travels and surfing on the web.
-With time, however, these ideas and the interaction with an increasing amount of bloggers, climate activists and citizens with like-minded concerns over the climate change issues have expanded the activities to numerous platforms on social media, such as Pinterest, Facebook, Twitter, Linkedin, Paper.li, Scoop.it, and more, all of which have numerous contributors.
+Over time, these ideas and the interaction with other climate bloggers, climate activists and citizens with like-minded concerns over the climate emergency have expanded the activities to numerous platforms on social media, such as Substack, Facebook, Instagram, Blue Sky, Linkedin, and more, all of which have numerous contributors.
 (See links on the bottom of each page.)

-Back in 2013, the centre used this slogan: “Everything begins with awareness, and after that, what is most needed is coordination,” and it still holds.
-Today, we focus more on creating awareness of solutions to the energy crisis and creating community resilience against extreme weather events than on the climate change science in itself, because this is what we need: motivating and engaging climate action.
+In 2013, the centre’s slogan was: “Everything begins with awareness, and after that, what is most needed is coordination.”
+This strategy hasn’t changed much.
+Today, we focus more on creating awareness of solutions to the energy crisis and creating local connections and community resilience against extreme weather events than on the science and emissions issues in themselves, because this is what we need to create lasting societal change: motivation and awareness at the individual level.

 Contact Centre for Climate Safety